Photo of a broken piggy bank, business concept illustration of a broken business

 Asking the harder question first

-Organizations gaining headway in AI deployment first interrogated their own processes, in detail, and without concern for what skeletons they might unearth.
-The goal was to work out whether the underlying (manual) processes were actually sound, and whether they could articulate what made them work without relying on people whose institutional memory would leave with them.
-That kind of interrogation surfaces things that most of us would rather sweep under the rug.
-Workflows that held together with Scotch tape and string, running on Jurassic machines because the software doesn’t support a newer OS, or because of a person who left 5 years ago.
-We pretend to customers, and ourselves, that we’re squeaky clean and state-of-the-art.
-The reality is decision logic that was never as consistent as we’d all assumed, or stages in the customer experience that worked because of relationships nobody bothered to formalize.
+The safer, if not so headline-grabbing way of deploying AI within a business starts with a deep and scrupulous interrogation of our own processes, without worrying what kind of skeletons we might dig up.
+The objective should be to work out whether the underlying (manual) processes are actually sound, and whether we can articulate what made them work without being reliant on the people who, if they left the company, would take all that institutional memory with them.
+The problem with pulling such threads is that you often uncover things that you probably didn’t want to know.
+Workflows that held together with Scotch tape and string, running on Jurassic machines because the software doesn’t support a newer OS, or because of a person who left 5 years ago and didn’t teach anyone else before they left.
+We pretend to customers, and to ourselves, that we’re squeaky clean and state-of-the-art.
+But the truth is all those micro-processes, those instances that don’t fit the protocols we’ve built, were never as employee-agnostic and consistent as we’d all assumed.

-Finding those things before AI touches them isn’t fun, but it’s a whole lot better than finding out this stuff after the fact once the dysfunction is automated and running continuously.
-MIT Technology Review’s survey on AI and industry disruption found that 60% of respondents expect generative AI to substantially reshape their industry within five years.
-To me, for most businesses, that disruption is already internal.
-It’s the exposure of process fragility that was always there, now visible because a machine is running it faster than the workarounds can keep up.
+Finding those things before AI touches them may not be many people’s idea of fun, but certainly beats finding out this stuff after the fact once the dysfunction is automated and running continuously.
+MIT Technology Review did a survey on AI and industry disruption and found that 60% of survey respondents expect generative AI to substantially reshape their industry within five years.
+But the reality is that, for most businesses, this kind of disruption is already internal.
+AI pulls away the curtain and exposes process fragility that was always there.
+It’s just more visible now, because a machine is running it faster than our manual workarounds could hide the truth.

-The sovereignty question deserves a mention here.
-Every piece of organizational knowledge fed into a closed AI system is a potential asset transfer.
-Not necessarily large, not necessarily intentional, but it’s still a transfer.
-Before deploying, it’s worth knowing which parts of our business model are defensibly proprietary, which can survive commoditization, and which would quietly disappear into a vendor’s platform and not come back.
-A tiny number of businesses are even bothering to have that conversation right now.
-And the pressure toward commoditization doesn’t wait until the CEO or the Board get comfortable with the question.
+Then there’s the question of informational sovereignty.
+Don’t forget that every piece of organizational knowledge that we upload into a proprietary, closed AI system is a potential transfer of a valuable business asset.
+Before we give away the farm, it’s worth us knowing which parts of our business model are defensibly proprietary, which can survive commoditization, and which would be swallowed-up into an AI platform and no longer be (just) ours.
+I think a tiny number of businesses are even bothering to have that conversation right now, and the pressure toward commoditization won’t wait around until the CEO (or the Board) decide to address such a question.

-The case for moving forward is clear.
-But the case for moving with our eyes wide open is even clearer.
+The case for moving forward with AI is clear.
+But the case for moving forward with our eyes wide open is even clearer.

 Blowing our own trumpet